Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 #### Can I use Java Libraries?

 You're welcome to use Java libraries for data structures like Lists, Queues, etc.  You can also use Java libraries for reading from and writing to files.
 As mentioned in the previous question, you should not use any graphics libraries other than JavaFX.

+#### Can I use code that I found online and that's not from a Java library?

+In general, no; other than the Java libraries, all of the code used for this project should be your own.
+If you have a specific use case that seems questionable, feel free to post on Piazza.

+#### Can I use functionality from earlier projects, even though I worked with a partner on those projects?

+Yes.

 #### I added a `ChangeListener` to ScrollBar to listen for when the user scrolls, but this listener gets called even when my code initiates a change to the value of the scroll bar!
 How do I avoid this?